You are currently viewing Bumdrak Monastery, where Dakinis left 100,000 Footprints

 Descent: 1260 m

-Historical Significance of Bumdra
+Historical Significance of Bumdrak

 The history of Bumdra is deeply rooted in Buddhist mythology and legends.
 Guru Rinpoche predicted that a sacred place called Bumdra would be founded in Bhutan.
 He said this place would be as holy as the cremation ground in India where Buddha’s relics are kept.